docksal/docksal/docs/content/getting-started/setup.md

 rm -f /usr/local/bin/fin
 ```

-Optionally remove Docker for Mac / Docker for Windows application.
+Optionally, remove Docker for Mac / Docker for Windows application.

 ### If you used Linux